 Electronic cigarettes are growing in popularity around the world.
-With the announcement of vape as our Word of the Year, we asked a number of scholars for their thoughts on this new word and emerging phenomenon.
+With the announcement of vape as our Word of the Year, we have put together a timeline of the history of e-cigarettes.